Design > Designing Service Connectors > Creating a Data Access Service Connector

 Maximum Rows

 The maximum number of rows returned by the SQL query that can be displayed in the SQL response payload.
+Default is 100 rows.
 The maximum number of rows can't exceed 10,000 rows.

 Max Wait (Seconds)